exasol/virtual-schema-common-document-files/doc/user_guide/dialect_development_guide.md

 that implements the `FileLoader` interface.
 `FileLoader`s fetch the files from your data source and returns them as `InputStream`s.

-The file loader interface defines only two methods:
+The file loader interface defines only the method `loadFiles()`.

-* `loadFiles()`: This method loads the files for a query and returns them as `InputStreamWithResourceName`s (`InputStreamWithResourceName` is a class, that bundles an input stream with a file name used for error messages).
+ This method loads the files for a query and returns them as `InputStreamWithResourceName`s (`InputStreamWithResourceName` is a class, that bundles an input stream with a file name used for error messages).
-* `getFilePattern()`: Gives a URL or String that describes the path to the files.
-This description will be included in exceptions.

 You may have noticed that the `loadFiles()` method does not take any arguments.
 The reason for that is, that the arguments (which files to load) are passed to the `FileLoaderFactory`.
 By that you can implement different `FileLoaders` and a `FileLoaderFactory` that produces them depending on the request.
-Typically you will, however, implement a `FileLoaderFactory` that only passes the parameters to the constructor of your `FileLoader`.
+Typically, you will, however, implement a `FileLoaderFactory` that only passes the parameters to the constructor of your `FileLoader`.

 Mind the following aspects when implementing the `FileLoader`:

-### GLOB support
+### Pattern Support

-Your `FileLoader` must support the GLOB syntax (`*` and `?` wildcards).
+Your adapter must support searching for Wildcard patterns on the remote file system.
-If the path definition includes these characters your adapter must search for matching files on your data source.
+In case your file system does not (fully) support this, try to filter most using the filters that remote system supports (for example a prefix) and apply an accurate filter in your `FileLoader`.
+The generic adapter passes the search pattern as `StringFilter` to your `FileLoaderFactory`.
+The `StringFilter` class offers you helper functions like `getStaticPrefix()` or `Matchers`.
+A `Matcher` can check if a string fulfills the pattern or not.

 ### Segmentation